 Many women want to enhance the size and shape of their breasts in order to feel more feminine and confident.
 Some women have experienced a loss of breast volume, firmness, and shape after having children – with or without breastfeeding – and would like to have the breast shape they had prior to pregnancy.
-For these and other reasons, more than 300,000 women per year in the U.S. choose breast augmentation surgery.
+For these and other reasons, more than 300,000 women per year in the U.S. choose breast enhancement surgery.
 At American Surgical Arts in Mullica Hill, New Jersey, breast augmentation with implants is popular with women from the Jersey Shore, South Jersey, and other communities throughout the region.
-With certification from the American Board of Plastic Surgery, a Master of Fine Arts, and extensive experience in complex microsurgery and breast reconstruction, Dr. Sean Bidic has the talent, skill, and vision to create exceptional breast augmentation results.
+With certification from the American Board of Plastic Surgery, a Master of Fine Arts, and extensive experience in complex microsurgery and breast reconstruction, Dr. Sean Bidic has the talent, skill, and vision to create exceptional results.

 Ideal candidate for Breast Augmentation

 Generally, patients who are in good physical and emotional health are good candidates for breast augmentation.
 Patients must be at least 18 years of age for saline implants, and at least 22 years old before getting silicone implants.
-Breasts must be fully developed before getting breast augmentation.
+Breasts must be fully developed before getting augmentation.
 Ideal candidates do not smoke.

 Breast augmentation can achieve many cosmetic objectives.
 These include: